There is nothing more painful than watching drugs turn somebody you love, into somebody you don’t even know.

 Don’t be part of the problem, be part of the solution.
 The only person that you can control in this situation is you.
 You own your thoughts, behaviors, and actions.
 Addicts are very good at manipulating through guilt trips, and even violent behaviors.
 These are all tactics to perpetuate toxic and unhealthy relationships without boundaries.
 You can love the person and not their behavior; draw the line and refuse to put up with this type of abuse.

 Acceptance is key.
 No matter how desperately you want to save them, they might need some outside assistance.
 You see their problems very clearly, but if they are not accepting help from you, then it’s time to step back.

-Nar-Anon – Nar-Anon is a 12-step program for anyone who is affected by another person’s addiction.
+Nar-Anon: A 12-step program for anyone affected by a loved one with a narcotic addiction.
 Loved ones are able to address the struggles they face through a structured, step-by-step process surrounded by others fighting similar battles who can encourage them.

-GRASP: Grief Recovery After Substance Passing – GRASP was created to offer understanding, compassion, and support for those who have lost someone they love through addiction and overdose.
+G.R.A.S.P.: Grief Recovery After Substance Passing was created to offer understanding, compassion, and support for those who have lost someone they love through addiction and overdose.